 Major Ben Follansbee Memorial Fund

-Major Follansbee was an Airborne Ranger who served on multiple deployments in both Iraq and Afghanistan, earning two bronze stars among numerous other commendations.
+Major Follansbee was a highly decorated Green Beret who served on multiple deployments in both Iraq and Afghanistan, earning two bronze stars among numerous other commendations.
 Tragically, in December 2012, he took his own life.
 His parents, Dr. and Mrs. William Follansbee, know firsthand the alarming statistics about suicide in the military and established the Major Ben Follansbee Memorial Fund to support veterans programming at Animal Friends with the mission of helping veterans and saving homeless shelter animals.

 Our team is looking forward to hearing from you so we can share details about how we can customize the program to fit your (and your pet’s) needs.

-Animal Friends offers customized matches for veterans and proudly underwrites the requested adoption donation for any dog, cat or rabbit – a longstanding tradition which we are proud to continue.
-In addition, we will provide any necessary services to help strengthen the bond between adopter and animal.
+Animal Friends offers customized matches for veterans and proudly waives the requested adoption donation for any dog, cat or rabbit – a longstanding tradition which we are proud to continue.
+In addition, we will reasonably provide any necessary services to help strengthen the bond between an adopter and animal.